jtreml/home-command/README.md

 This is a simple demo application meant to show how to build a IoT-oriented web application with Web Components (specifically [Google Polymer][polymer]), using [Vaadin Elements][elements] for powerful grid and charts UI components.

-The application connects to a brigde for the [Philips Hue][hue] lighting system, shows the status of connected light bulbs and let's the user control the lights.
+The application connects to a bridge for the [Philips Hue][hue] lighting system, shows the status of connected light bulbs and lets the user control the lights.
 In short, what you get is:

 - Custom light bulb component to visualize current state
 - Very visual grid making use of renderers, custom, Polymer and Vaadin components
-- Highly interative control component to switch lights on and off, control color and brightness
+- Highly interactive control component to switch lights on and off, control color and brightness
 - Live-updating charts to visualize current power consumption
 - Drum machine to make the lights go with the beat